 Then set the ProFTPD service to automatically start at boot:

 Step 6.
 Access the FTP server.

-Once you have installed the FTP server and configured it to your liking, Now all you have to do is open an FTP client and connect to the server using its IP address, hostname or domain name.
-If everything is configure correctly, you should be granted access to the sever with the correct username and password.
+Once you have installed the FTP server and configured it to your liking, Now all you have to do is open an FTP client and connect to the server using its IP address, hostname, or domain name.
+If everything is configured correctly, you should be granted access to the server with the correct username and password.

-Congratulation’s!
+Congratulations!
 You have successfully installed ProFTPD.
-Thanks for using this tutorial for installting ProFTPD on centos 7 systems.
+Thanks for using this tutorial for installing ProFTPD on centos 7 systems.